SaphireVert/saphirestify/README.md

 ```
 > Note The route path must only have route files.
 Otherwise the server could not start.

-Then run `npm start`
+Then run `node index.js`

 Connect to `localhost:8081/example` and enjoy !

+## Documentation
+Saphirestify is just an extra layer that allows you to hook up the name of your files as routes names.
+To learn how to use the restify, please refer to the [official restify documentation](http://restify.com/docs/home/)